How Electrical Motor Works

 - Reduced capital and maintenance cost of throttling valve and bypass valve.

-- Reduction in required head (Delta P required for throttling valve)
+- Reduction in the required head (Delta P required for throttling valve)

 - Power saving at reduced flow requirements